 Ecommerce merchandising can be the key to an online competitive edge.
 It involves a lot more aspects other than the homepage and search bar.
 Check out these experts' tips for online merchandising, especially in SMB.

 “Don't forget social engagement" - said LUSH

-With more than 4.2 billion active users on social networking sites, this is, without a doubt, a golden land to do marketing and boosting sales.
+With more than 4.2 billion active users on social networking sites, this is, without a doubt, a golden land to do marketing and boost sales.
 LUSH understands it and has been making its presence on leading sites such as Facebook, Instagram, and Twitter.

 Online networking sites also facilitate online sales with advanced features.
 For example, Facebook, with its Facebook Shop, allows product tagging in both pictures and videos.
 This means when browsing Facebook, users can go to the product details and view the product page by “Click to View Products".
 (Source: LUSH Facebook)

 Moreover, it's much easier for a brand to get closer to its customers on social media and take advantage of social proof as user-generated content (UGC).
 In fact, 47% of millennials believe in UGC, whereas the number for branded content is roughly a half.
 LUSH must have known this and therefore use UGC very well.